IBM/universal-connectors/docs/Guardium Insights/SaaS_1.0/UC_Configuration_GI.md

 The universal connector configuration has a few parts, all described in this task:

 *   Configuring the connection between Guardium Insights and the data source
-*   Downloading the certificate (when using Filebeat input type)
+*   Downloading the certificate (when using Filebeat input type or TCP input type for Syslog connection)

 ## Procedure